Frequently Asked Questions

 We would like to donate money to the library.
 How do we go about gifting the library?

 Donations are accepted in a number of ways.
-Please see the Memorial Gift form available at all service desks or contact Library Administration at (586) 446-2640 for further information.
+Please see the Memorial Gift form available online HERE or at all service desks.
+You can also contact Library Administration at (586) 446-2640 for further information.

 Do you sell your books or order them for patrons?